mccright/rrl/README.md

 The author writes about Oliver Wendell Holmes, Jr, John Pelham, George Washington Whitman & Walt Whitman, Arthur Fuller and Louisa May Alcott in the context of their participation in the U.S. Civil War.

 Some Quotes:
+>All five of the heroes of this story confronted war and struggled to redeem themselves within it.
+Amid the misery and the blood, they tried to find a core of virtue that could balance and justify the evil: Whitman through his sublimated Eros; Alcott through compassion; Pelham thorugh valor; Fuller through a kind of saintly martyrdom; and Holmes through a succession of broken strategies -- through chivalry, through logic, and finally through a mythology of sacrifice of which he knew both the passion and the pity.

 >In the end, war taught no lesson more thoroughly than the pain of solitude.

 >Alcott’s and Whitman’s solution to the pain of war was to live more broadly.
 Holmes found it more convenient, and possibly safer, to love less.